secretlycarl/onboarderr/README.md

 # Restarting the App

-- **After setup or changing settings, the app will automatically restart itself to apply changes.**
+- **After setup or changing settings, the app will automatically restart itself to apply changes**
-- You do **not** need to manually restart the container after setup or settings changes.
+- You do **not** need to manually restart the container after setup or settings changes
 - If you ever need to restart manually (e.g., after updating code), use:
   - `docker restart onboarderr` (for Docker)
   - `CTRL+C` then `python app.py` again (for manual/venv use)